 The Dell G15 is just one model of the laptop but has a large number of customization options, which can drive the price up into the Alienware range (at which point you should just get an Alienware).
 Many of these options still keep the price below $1000.

 Overall, the Dell G15 is a fantastic gaming laptop that won’t, unlike the Alienware models, cost you a fortune.
 If you’re looking for a solid performance across the board, and either don’t care for the flashy design or don’t have the space in your budget for it, the G15 is a perfect option for you.

 - RELATED READING: Best Pink Laptops

 They have a large selection, but a lot of it is clustered around the $1500-2000 price point so it can be hard to find budget or super-premium options from the brand.
-If you’re looking for a good mid-level gaming laptop MSI is going to have several excellent choices.
+If you’re looking for a good mid-level gaming laptop MSI, you’re going to have several excellent choices.

 It’s not all blue skies for MSI though.
 Many of their laptops still have issues with battery life and will often overheat quickly, so having a station with charging and ideally a cooling pad may be essential if you opt for an MSI laptop.

 MSI GE76 Raider